nasreddine1985/pixel-v2/CONTRIBUTING.md

 ### Performance Considerations

-- **Batch Processing**: Use Camel's batch processing features for high-volume scenarios
+- **Asynchronous Processing**: Use Camel's asynchronous processing features for high-volume scenarios
 - **Memory Management**: Be mindful of memory usage in message processing
 - **Connection Pooling**: Use connection pools for database and MQ connections
 - **Monitoring**: Add appropriate metrics and health checks